Bill Butler (cinematographer): Awards, nominations, and honors

-Butler was nominated for an Academy Award (which he shared with Wexler) and a BAFTA Film Award for his work in One Flew Over the Cuckoo's Nest (1975).
-He won Primetime Emmy Awards for Raid on Entebbe (1977) and A Streetcar Named Desire (1984).

-On February 16, 2003, Butler received the American Society of Cinematographers Lifetime Achievement Award.
-His memorable and influential work on Jaws is one of the many reasons the ASC honored him with the award, and Spielberg wrote a letter to Butler acknowledging his award which indicated the director's mutual respect for Butler and his work behind the camera.
+After the ASC honored him with the award, Spielberg wrote a letter to Butler acknowledging his award which indicated the director's mutual respect for Butler and his work behind the camera.
 "You were the calm before, during and after every storm on the set of Jaws," Spielberg wrote in the letter.
 "Without your zen-like confidence and wonderful sense of humor, I would have gone the way of the rest of the Jaws crew — totally out of my friggin' mind.
 Congratulations on this well-deserved career achievement award from your peers.
 All my best, Steven."

 Butler also was named KODAK Cinematographer in Residence at the University of Arizona (Department of Media Arts) in 2006.

 On April 28, 2013, the Charleston International Film Festival presented Butler with the festival's inaugural lifetime achievement award.